samarthvaru/PlayListify/README.md

 ## Support

-If you encounter any issues or have any questions about PlayListify App, please don't hesitate to reach out to us.
+If you encounter any issues or have any questions about PlayListify App, please don't hesitate to reach out to us at svaru2306@gmail.com

 Thank you for choosing PlayListify App.
 We hope you enjoy your viewing experience!